ForlinxEmbedded/ForlinxEmbedded.github.io/platform/nxp/okmx6ull-c/OKMX6ULL-C_Linux4_1_15_User_Manual.md

 + 5V3A DC power cable
 + Type-C data cable (used for serial login and USB flashing)
 + Network cable (for network login)
-+ Check the start mode dip switch
++ Check the start mode DIP switch

 Please check the DIP switch on your development board and make sure it is set to the desired boot mode.
 Please refer to the startup mode settings.“1.3 Flashing and Startup Configuration”